raleel/cfi-srd/0008_Combat.md

 2. If desired, the defender spends an Action Point, rolls against his Combat Skill, and notes the result.

-3. The success level of the results are compared as per a Differential Roll (page XX).
+3. The success level of the results are compared as per [Differential Rolls](0005_Skills.md?id=differential-rolls).

 4. Any difference grants the successful combatant with the superior roll one or more Special Effects.